British emergency passport: Use

 The emergency passport can be used to make a single or return journey to the UK or another country of residence, via a maximum of five transit countries.

-The emergency passport is issued with a validity which is limited to the shortest time appropriate to the holder’s travel requirements whilst taking account of the transit and destination country requirements (for example, many countries require travel documents to have a minimum validity of six months).
+The emergency passport is issued with a validity which is limited to the shortest time appropriate to the holder's travel requirements whilst taking account of the transit and destination country requirements (for example, many countries require travel documents to have a minimum validity of six months).

 Providing an itinerary

-The Foreign and Commonwealth Office state that on applying for an Emergency Travel Document "You will be asked to provide an itinerary for your journey".
+The Foreign, Commonwealth and Development Office (FCDO) state that on applying for an Emergency Travel Document "You will be asked to provide an itinerary for your journey".
 However 'providing an itinerary' is not the same as 'booking a ticket' and if a passport has been reported lost or stolen using LS01 the applicant will have completed a declaration "I understand that completing and returning this form will result in the related passport being cancelled, that it may never be used again" which would appear to indicate that the number of the lost/stolen passport cannot be used to book any tickets.